jacobvarner/hoops-jacobvarner/_posts/2020-4-24-with-200-days-until-college-basketball-returns-these-are-the-biggest-questions-for-each-sec-basketball-team.md

 ---
 layout: post
-title: With 200 Days Left Until College Basketball Returns These are the Biggest Questions for Each SEC Basketball Team
+title: With 200 days left until college basketball returns these are the biggest questions for each SEC team
 author: Jacob Varner
 tags: [SEC]
 time_to_read: 20 minutes